karlseguin/http.zig/readme.md

     // unix socket to listen on (mutually exlusive with host&port) .unix_path = null,

+    // configure the workers which are responsible for:
+    // 1 - accepting connetions
+    // 2 - reading and parsing requests
+    // 3 - passing requests to the thread pool
+    // 4 - writing response
-    // configure the pool of request/response object pairs .workers = .{
+    .workers = .{
         // Number of worker threads
         .count = 2,